dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 Rationale: if a baseline is included more than once, only the first inclusion counts.
 If a type appears in multiple physical descriptors, the later appearances may add more fields or change the offsets or definite/indefinite sizes of prior definitions.
-If a value appears multipel times, later definitions take precedence.
+If a value appears multiple times, later definitions take precedence.

 **FIXME** do we really want a DAG?
 Are we ok with a linked list?